Learn how to build a wood DIY bathroom vanity with doors that’s budget friendly and beautiful!

 We decided to use European hinges for inset doors for the first time.
 European hinges are nice because the doors can be adjusted up/down, left/right, and in/out after installation to get the perfect gaps and placement!

 However, there are other types of inset cabinet hinges, check out my DIY bathroom vanity with a faux drawer door where I used a different inset door hinge.
+And check out my DIY cabinet door construction techniques for more details.

 Here is how we installed the door hinges for our specific European hinges for inset doors: